skanikasaini6/KDD_Project/README.md

 ***Evaluation:***

-We are going to build and train our model using the above modelling techniques.
+We are going to build and train our model using the above modeling techniques.
 Every predictor will play an important role in analyzing the outcome of our models.
 Although our main focus is on the 5 Markdowns and its effects on Weekly Sales.

 All the models that are built will be evaluated using the R2 (Determination), MSE(Mean Score Error), RMSE(Root Mean Square Error), MAE(Mean Absolute Error).
 The higher the R2 value, the more accurate the model is.
 In the same way, lower the error metrics value,  more accurate the model is.
 Goal: higher R2 value and low error metrics.

-Metrics used to perform Evaluation of better performing models:
+Metrics that were used to perform Evaluation of better performing models:

 RMSE:
 The RMSE for your training and your test sets should be very similar if you have built a good model.
 If the RMSE for the test set is much higher than that of the training set, it is likely that you've badly overfitted the data, i.e. you've created a model that tests well in a sample, but has little predictive value when tested out of sample.